Silver Age Beyond

 Mass range: 0.01 to 0.3Me

 A glacian planet is similar to a selenian or terran, but forms in the star’s cold zone.
-Such a planet attracts a lot of water, which forms an icy overmantle over the rocky crust, anything from hundreds to over a thousand kilometers thick.
+Such a planet attracts a lot of water, which forms an icy overmantle (which is a rad band name OVERMANTLE!!!) over the rocky crust, anything from hundreds to over a thousand kilometers thick.
 The surface of such planets are often very ancient, though tidally-heated examples can produce enough volcanism to renew the surface on a regular basis.
 In the Solar system, all of the glacian planets are represented by Jupiter’s Galilean moons and Saturn’s moon Titan.
 Atmospheres on glacian planets are generally much thicker than on their selenian or terran counterparts, due to the lower temperature.
 Earth-mass glacians attract so much atmospheric gas that they become low-mass subgaseous planets.

 Mass range: 0.3 to 1Me